 Mrs. Rose attempted to abide by her husband’s wishes, but as Schenkman explained, “Neighbors started to complain of the smell that the dead body was giving off.
 They told her she couldn’t possibly just leave him in a back field.
 So with help, they brought the body far out to the back and buried it with a tombstone.”
 Thereafter, on certain stormy nights, there were several reports of people having seen the “Rose Ghost.”

-Schenkman, who is a history teacher for the Wallkill School District, said that while he had written about the Jewish mob in the Catskills, he had not gotten as far as Prohibition or murders in the 20th century.
-“My main focus is the late 1800s, and no later than 1911/1912,” he explained.
+“My main focus is the late 1800s, and no later than 1911/1912,” said Schenkman, who is a history teacher for the Wallkill School District.
 “People can get a little sensitive when you write what is perceived as ‘negative’ stories when their family and relatives are still alive!”

 As a volunteer firefighter for the Town of Kerhonkson, the author said that many of his stories “begin in the fire station when we’re waiting for a call — or I should say, hoping not to get a call — and these older firefighters start recounting stories.
 There’s a wealth of information in every firehouse in the county!”